switer/jsinspector/README.md

 ![jsinspector](http://switer.github.io/live/images/jsinspector.png)
 ===================================================================
-Synchronize DOMContent and Actions from remote browser.
+Synchronize DOMContent, Console(logs) and Errors from remote browser.
-You can use for remote demonstration or inspecting mobile web app.
+It likes a simple web projection.
+You can use for remote demonstration or debugging mobile web app.

 ## Usage

 * Visit __jsinspector__ [home page](http://jsinspector.com/)
 * InJector the __script__ which form home page to your app's html
-* After runing your website that has injected the jsinspector script, open __inspector__ (which has a button-link on home page), your can see the inspected page on __inspector page__
+* After running your website that has injected the jsinspector script, open __inspector__ (which has a button-link on home page), your can see the inspected page on __inspector page__

-## Runing Jsinspector Server Yourself
+## running Jsinspector Server Yourself

 #### Installing
 ```bash